"

 5 User-Defined Functions

-The benefits of a modular program design include:
+Some of the benefits of a modular program design include:

-• easier debugging and maintenance
+• easier testing, debugging and maintenance

 • more compact and readable code